Home » Practice Areas » Truck Accident Lawyer in New York » 18-Wheeler Accident Lawyer in New York

 What Compensation Can You Recover After an 18-Wheeler Accident?

-[FIND OUT WHAT YOUR 18-WHEELER ACCIDENT CASE IS WORTH →]
+FIND OUT WHAT YOUR 18-WHEELER ACCIDENT CASE IS WORTH

 Case Results

-Porter Law Group's published results include 53 cases at or above $1 million, anchored by a $17.8 million settlement and a $13.5 million jury verdict.
+Porter Law Group's published results include 53 cases at or above $1 million, including a $17.8 million settlement and a $13.5 million jury verdict.

-$5,700,000 Settlement: 52-year-old man suffered a lower extremity amputation in a commercial trucking accident.
+$5,700,000 Settlement: A 52-year-old man suffered a leg amputation in a commercial trucking accident.
 Porter Law Group established liability through driver logbook violations and secured a settlement covering lifetime prosthetic costs and lost earning capacity.

 Every case is different.
 Past results do not guarantee future outcomes.